Kalimaha/wds/README.md

 Query a datasource
 ------------------
 Once the datasources are configured it is possible to fetch data from them through REST service.
-The following example shows how to get data from a SQL datasource:
+The following examples shows how to get data from different vendors.

+### SQL (SQLServer, PostgreSQL, MySQL, ...)

 ```javascript
 $.ajax({